 Schedule 5 drugs are all the drugs that can cause only “minor” problems.
 They use Lyrica (Pregabalin) to treat anxiety and epilepsy, is an example.

 One can argue if cannabis is so much more harmful than Klonopin, according to the group drugs are in.
 However, different penalties apply to using or selling drugs.
-In case you notice illegal distribution of drugs, contact the local authorities.
-In the event of any signs of addiction in your loved ones, seek immediate help.
+In case one notices illegal distribution of drugs, contact the local authorities.
+In the event of any signs of addiction in the loved ones, seek immediate help.